10 Tenets of CommunityGrows

 ♦ Teachers need tending, too.
 Staff self-care is a vital part of our organization.

-co-powerment. restorative justice. social justice. food justice. justice justice justice. equity. active listening. leadership building. love. compassion. respect. nature. community. resiliency. peace.
+co-powerment. restorative justice. social, food and environmental justice. equity. active listening. leadership building. love. compassion. respect. nature. community. resiliency. peace.

 * An equitable food system is one that remediates injustices and creates a new paradigm in which all, including those most vulnerable and living in low-income neighborhoods and communities of color can fully participate, prosper, and benefit.
 It is a system that, from farm to table, from processing to disposal, ensures economic opportunity, high-quality jobs with living wages, safe working conditions, access to healthy, affordable, and culturally appropriate food, and environmental sustainability.